dlejay/unschooling-friendly-countries/Countries/South-Ossetia.md

 ## Context

-South Ossetia is currently planning to join the Russian Federation, which is an unschooling friendly country.

-Furthermore, according to the Law of the Republic of South Ossetia "On Education",
+According to the Law of the Republic of South Ossetia "On Education",

 > **Article 10.
 Forms of education**
 >